mugahed94/Hotel-Management-System/README.md

 also there is history button showing Statistics of previous history. and also a charts button for more statistical insights. page shows charts of revenue, rooms full, rooms empty, services under usage and without usage ..etc.

-- Staff veiw point :
+- Staff/Manager veiw point :
 The staff worker will head to the main page and choose login option.
 Another page will open to provide user credentials.
 After that the staff worker will be promoted to a dashboard with the following options:
+dashboard for managers:

+dashboard for staff:

 ### Non-functional Requirements
 - Performance: